icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Simplescraper](https://simplescraper.io) — Trigger your webhook after each operation.
 The free plan includes 100 cloud scrape credits.
   * [Select Star](https://www.selectstar.com/) - is an intelligent data discovery platform that automatically analyzes and documents your data.
 Free light tier with 2 Data Source, up to 1,000 Tables and 25 Users.
   * [Sheetson](https://sheetson.com) - Instantly turn any Google Sheets into a RESTful API.
 Free plan available, including 1,000 free rows per sheet.
-  * [Shipyard](https://www.shipyardapp.com) — Low-code data orchestration platform for the cloud.
-Build with a mix of low-code templates and your code (Python, Node.js, Bash, SQL).
-Our free developer plan offers 10 hours of runtime every month for one user - more than enough to automate multiple workflows.
   * [Siterelic](https://siterelic.com/) - Siterelic API lets you take screenshots, audit websites, TLS scan, DNS lookup, test TTFB, and more.
 The free plan offers 100 API requests per month.
   * [SerpApi](https://serpapi.com/) - Real-time search engine scraping API.
 Returns structured JSON results for Google, YouTube, Bing, Baidu, Walmart, and many other machines.
 The free plan includes 100 successful API calls per month.
   * [SmartParse](https://smartparse.io) - SmartParse is a data migration and CSV to API platform that offers time- and cost-saving developer tools.
 The Free tier includes 300 Processing Units per month, Browser uploads, Data quarantining, Circuit breakers, and Job Alerts.